History and Profile

 The Centinela Valley Union High School District continues to make historic gains in student achievement.
 CVUHSD's commitment to college and career readiness is evident in its award-winning California Partnership Academy programs and its latest innovation, an International Baccalaureate Diploma Program.
 The strength of the district and the community it serves has been recently reinforced with the passage of a parcel tax in November 2012, providing further support for the district's unprecedented growth and continued success.

-Under the leadership of Superintendent Jose A. Fernandez, CVUHSD was recently awarded a State grant (one of only 63) to further develop career and college readiness academies in partnership with the Linked Learning Alliance, ConnectEd, The California Center for College and Career, the National Academy Foundation, and the College and Career Academy Support Network.
+CVUHSD was recently awarded a State grant in 2013 (one of only 20) to further develop career and college readiness academies in partnership with the Linked Learning Alliance, ConnectEd, The California Center for College and Career, the National Academy Foundation, and the College and Career Academy Support Network.
 The grant supports district efforts to ensure that students remain engaged in their learning as a result of its instructional relevance to student's post-secondary aspirations, thus helping students remain motivated to complete high school at higher rates and with less need for remediation of basic skills.

 The Centinela Valley Union High School District looks forward to an exciting and bright future for it students and our community.